Leemo94/ChaosDAO_docs/governance/ChaosDAOInternalProposals.md

 General internal governance discussion takes place in the #int-gov-general-chat channel.
 There you can spitball ideas, shitpost, and get your complaints out.

 Once a specific proposal is ready for targeted discussion and refinement of specific proposal parameters, proposers should introduce the topic in a new #int-gov-discussion forum thread.
 Some quick single-parameter votes can be held to gather information, even including multiple options for people to vote between.
 That provides insight into what exactly the single official proposal should include.
-This phase is important to avoid people suggesting modifications to an official proposal, since we don't want to change the contents of an official proposla once people have already begun voting on it.
+This phase is important to avoid people suggesting modifications to an official proposal, since we don't want to change the contents of an official proposal once people have already begun voting on it.

 Once the details of a proposal are finalized, a member in good standing (not in jail) with rights to propose and vote on the topic (according to its track) should introduce it as a new post in the #int-gov-proposals forum with only a single up/down/abstain vote (like for on-chain referenda).
 These are official proposals that will be enacted if successful.